 Dentistry is a dynamic healthcare profession vital to maintaining oral health and well-being.
 Like other medical fields, dentistry offers many career paths, from general practice to specialized disciplines.
-For those considering a career in dentistry, a key question is: how much does a dentist make in Canada?

 What are the Average Dentist Salaries in Canada?